willhaslett/covid-19-growth/README.md

 The three output US data structures all have the same basic shape.
 Note however that whereas the NYT time series starts on 2020-01-21, the JHU time series starts on 2020-03-22, the date when JHU changed the format of their US data.
-`date` and `fips` are used as a multindex in Pandas, and these are output as columns in the CSV and JSON files.
+`date` and `fips` are used as a multindex in Pandas, and these are added as columns in the CSV and JSON files.

 `c19us_jhu.df_us` and `c19us_nyt.df_us` are combined in `c19us_combined` as shown below.